jhstatewide/tokenbucketd/README.md

 - `LOCK bucket_name`: locks the specified bucket.
 This prevents other clients from consuming tokens from the bucket.
 If the bucket is already locked, the server responds with a `WAIT` message, along with how many seconds the client should wait before trying again.
 - `RELEASE bucket_name`: releases the specified bucket.
 This allows other clients to consume tokens from the bucket.

 If an error occurs, the server will return a message starting with `ERROR`.

+### Notes on concurrency

+The server is multithreaded, so it can handle multiple clients at the same time.
+However, the server is not thread-safe, so it is not possible to send multiple commands from the same client at the same time.
+If you need to do this, you can create multiple connections to the server.

+If more than one client tries to consume a token from the same bucket at the same time, the server will respond with a `WAIT` message to all but one of the clients.
+The client that had gotten the server mutex first will be able to consume a token, while the other clients will have to wait.s

 ## Contributing